mitrasiddharth/mitrasiddharth.github.io/index.md

 I'm interested in multivariate data and data with little/no replication.
 I like thinking in terms of models, but because I'm always worried that models are wrong I'm also interested in model misspecification.

 ## News
+* 1/22/19: I'm teaching [Applied Time Series Analysis](https://maryclare.github.io/atsa) at Cornell this semester.
 * 10/18/18: I presented ["Testing Sparsity-Inducing Penalties"](https://arxiv.org/pdf/1712.06230.pdf) at the University of Rochester!
 * 09/11/18: I put an updated draft of ["Testing Sparsity-Inducing Penalties"](https://arxiv.org/pdf/1712.06230.pdf) online!
 * 09/10/18: A little R package I made - [gnorm](https://cran.r-project.org/web/packages/gnorm/index.html) - exceeded 1,000 downloads!
-* 08/10/18: I started a postdoc at the [Cornell Center for Applied Mathematics](http://www.cam.cornell.edu/cam/people/postdocs-visitors.cfm)!

 ## About Me